Not for Profit - Charitable

-The Intake Clinician provides clinical integrated assessments, case management and referrals for adults and/or children seeking ongoing services.
-Integrated or crisis assessments will be provided on demand in an “Open Access" service delivery system.
+The Intake Clinician provides ongoing support and services to enhance engagement of clients and families in their treatment process.
 The Intake Clinician will foster positive working relationships with clients, families and outside key stakeholders and utilize a strength based-solution focused model of care.

 Wheeler Clinic fosters positive change in the lives of individuals and families, as well as in communities.
 We provide cutting-edge human services that address a diverse range of needs and backgrounds, enhance strengths and provide the supports that encourage recovery from challenges for a satisfying life in the community.